All Episodes

 She saw him like after driving 20 hours.

-She's like, hey, come in my house.
+She's like, hey, come in my house, hang out.

-And so then in 1963, after Sandy was pregnant, Tomson came back from South America where he was a reporter and did a wonderful job reporting on how democracies were falling apart down there.
+And so then in 1963, after Sandy was pregnant, Thompson came back from South America where he was a reporter and did a wonderful job reporting on how democracies were falling apart down there.

-He was thinking of going to San Francisco, but instead he chose to stop first.
+He was thinking of going to San Francisco, but instead he chose to stop first where Peggy Clifford was, stop in Aspen and Woody Creek.

-And so he was living in Aspen and Woody Creek from August of 1963 to February of 1963.
-And he was there.
+And so he was living in an Aspen in Woody Creek from August of 1963 to February of 1963.

 This is where Freak Kingdom begins.